 At the video production stage, insist on the best video and audio quality possible.
 Don’t forget that quality also applies to your style of narrative and storytelling.

-SEO doesn’t stop after a few searches—it’s a perpetual process of researching, creating and publishing the best content.
+A SEO specialist doesn’t stop after a few searches—it’s a perpetual process of researching, creating and publishing the best content.
 If your video isn’t up to snuff and people don’t stay long enough to watch it, Google will drop its ranking and move a different video up.
 Quality is key.

 For quality video templates, check out Clipchamp’s video template library and find a video you can personalise for your business.
 Like this one: